Sagnik11October2004/WAVES/README.md

 7. **GUITAR**
    Models the E string of a bass guitar with a detailed analysis of the waveforms produced.
 This program also explores factors such as string tension and frequency to provide insights into the tonal characteristics.

+---

+### Acknowledgements

+These codes were developed based on the course PH2101 by Prof. Rangeet Bhattacharyya att IISER Kolkata.